The North Downs Way

 Aside from the cathedrals you will find archbishops’ palaces as well as numerous stately homes and gardens on, or near to the main route.
 There are also Neolithic sites, Roman and Napoleonic forts, medieval castles and WWII fortifications.
 The North Downs can be considered the ideal natural defence having protected London from invaders from across the Channel.
 The views from the scarp across the High Weald are spectacular, as is the countryside through which it passes.

 Love the Trail?
 You could be one of our North Downs Way Ambassadors and help us to share this wonderful National Trail.
-We’re running a free training programme to help local outdoor enthusiasts in Kent and Surrey to turn their walking hobby into professional, engaging guided tours.
-So if you’re a local legend, hike hero or nearby business wanting to expand your knowledge and customer off this could be for you.
-To find out more please visit our web page and apply by 5pm on the 20th August.
+We’re running a training programme to help local outdoor enthusiasts in Kent and Surrey to turn their walking hobby into professional, engaging guided tours.
+Join our webinar on 3rd August to find out more or visit our web page.

 To find out more about the North Downs Way watch our video or to plan your North Downs Way adventure see the National Trails website here.
 For shorter circular walks on and around the Trail in Kent, search “North Downs Way” at www.explorekent.org